 - The process follows a one-to-one basis for crediting the funds

 - One can execute these transactions on an individual basis

 - Organizations can execute these transactions on a gross basis

 Are there any fees or charges for using RTGS?

 None!
 As a means to promote digital transactions, RBI has scrapped transaction fees for all RTGS transactions, irrespective of your bank.

 Are there any timings associated with RTGS?

-Unlike UPI transactions, RTGS ones can only take place within certain banking hours.
+Earlier, RTGS transactions could take place only within certain banking hours.
 During the weekdays, these transactions can occur anytime between 9:00 am and 4:30 pm.
-During the weekends, these transactions can occur anytime between 9:00 am and 2:00 pm.
-In that sense, RTGS payments can be slightly restrictive as individuals who miss this time slot must wait until the next day to make their payments.
+During the weekends, RTGS transaction Timing is anytime between 9:00 am and 2:00 pm.

 However, considering that RTGS is not intended for daily payments the way UPI is, this is not a very big problem.